xregistry/spec/message/spec.md

 The following attributes are defined for the `definitionGroup` object in addition to the basic [attributes](../core/spec.md#attributes-and-extensions):

-#### `format` (Message format)
+#### `format` (Metadata format)

 - Type: String
-- Description: Identifies the message metadata format.
+- Description: Identifies the common, transport protocol independent message metadata format.
 Message metadata formats are referenced by name and version as `{NAME}/{VERSION}`.
-This specification defines a set of common [message format names](#message-formats) that MUST be used for the given formats, but applications MAY define extensions for other formats on their own.
+This specification defines a set of common [metadata format names](#metadata-formats) that MUST be used for the given formats, but applications MAY define extensions for other formats on their own.
 All definitions inside a group MUST use this same format.
 - Constraints:
-  - REQUIRED
+  - At least one of `metadata` and `binding` MUST be specified.
-  - MUST be a non-empty string
+  - if present, MUST be a non-empty string
-  - MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the message format and `{VERSION}` is the version of the schema format in the format defined by the schema format itself.
+  - if present, MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the metadata format and `{VERSION}` is the version of the metadata format.
 - Examples:
   - `CloudEvents/1.0`

+#### `binding` (Message binding)

+- Type: String
+- Description: Identifies a transport protocol message binding.
+Bindings are referenced by name and version as `{NAME}/{VERSION}`.
+This specification defines a set of common [message binding names](#message-bindings) that MUST be used for the given protocols, but applications MAY define extensions for other protocol bindings on their own.
+All definitions inside a group MUST use this same binding.
+- Constraints:
+  - At least one of `metadata` and `binding` MUST be specified.
+  - if present, MUST be a non-empty string
+  - if present, MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the protocol and `{VERSION}` is the version of protocol.
+- Examples:
   - `MQTT/3.1.1`
   - `AMQP/1.0`
   - `Kafka/0.11`